sluescher/HIS-210-LateAntiquity/content/_index.md

 **Academic Integrity**
 Intellectual honesty is vital to an academic community and for my fair evaluation of your work.
 For these reasons, all students in this course are expected to abide by the Honor Code on examinations and to complete their written work in accordance with University regulations.

-**Generative AI Tools**
-The use of ChatGPT or other generative AI programs is not permitted for the completion any of the assignments in this class.
-Any work that a student turns in that has been written with a generative AI program, in part or in whole, will receive a grade of 0.
-Every single word of any written assignment that is turned in with your name on it should be written by you and not by generative artificial intelligence.

 [Go back to the top](#overview)